gw1urf/gzipchunk/README.md

 I should note that, because of the incremental way in which the gzipped stream is built by the library, gzipchunk needs to be able to access zlib's "crc32_combine" function.
-This isn't exposed by the Python library, so gzipchunk currently uses the "ctypes" module to load the zlib shared library and call the function.
+This isn't exposed by Python's "zlib" library, so gzipchunk currently uses the "ctypes" module to load the zlib shared library and call the function.
 This has been tested on Debian Linux only.
 I suspect it will work on other Linux systems,